Progression of the COVID outbreak in the Australian Capital TerritoryLast updated: 2022-05-18 11:02 Canberra time

 nextrap (ti) = nsmoothed(ttoday) Reff(ttoday) (ti - ttoday) / 𝜏

-Projected effect of vaccines
+SIR model with projected effect of vaccines

 In each run of the model, a random value for each of Reff(ttoday) and nsmoothed(ttoday) is drawn from a multivariate normal distribution, using the mean values and covariance of the estimates of the two parameters.